Richard D. Tomko, Ph.D., M.J. Superintendent of Schools

 Superintendent of Schools

-Dr. Tomko obtained his principal license and School Administrator certificate after earning his Master's Degree in Educational Administration (M.A.E.), and he has attained the degree of Doctor of Philosophy (Ph.D.) with a concentration in Educational Leadership, Management, and Policy from Seton Hall University.
+Dr. Tomko obtained his principal license and School Administrator certificate after earning his Master’s Degree in Educational Administration (M.A.E.), and he has attained the degree of Doctor of Philosophy (Ph.D.) with a concentration in Educational Leadership, Management, and Policy from Seton Hall University.
 Dr. Tomko has also earned a Master of Jurisprudence (M.J.)
-Degree in Children’s Law and Policy from Loyola University of Chicago School of Law; a Graduate Certificate in Community and Economic Development from The Pennsylvania State University; and a certificate in Leadership for his professional studies at Harvard University.
-He is presently completing a Graduate Certificate Program in The Brain, Teaching, and Learning from Johns Hopkins University, and an Executive Certificate in Transformational Non-Profit Leadership from the University of Notre Dame Mendoza School of Business.
-Dr. Tomko currently serves as an adjunct professor in the Educational Leadership/School Building Leadership graduate program at Manhattan College, and he mentors newly appointed administrators statewide for licensure through the New Jersey Department of Education.
+Degree in Children’s Law and Policy from Loyola University of Chicago School of Law; a Graduate Certificate in The Brain, Teaching, and Learning from The Johns Hopkins University; a Graduate Certificate in Community and Economic Development from The Pennsylvania State University; and a certificate in Leadership for his professional studies at Harvard University.
+He is currently enrolled in a graduate certificate program in Reading Education at the Kansas University School of Education.

 Dr. Tomko is married, has four children, and dedicates his spare time volunteering as a coach for local recreation sports teams and other non-profit organizations.